Facial Atopic Dermatitis: symptoms, causes and treatment

 Treatment

 Conventional washing must be strictly avoided because water is known to be the main enemy of the skin in cases of Atopic Dermatitis.
-Dry cleaning with Potassium Permanganate is therefore recommended.

 Apply Dermictiol Cream in the evening and massage well.
 Dermictiol Cream contains ichthyol sulfonate, an anti-inflammatory and anti-itching agent of mineral origin.
 Do not apply to eyelids and eye area.